Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-07-25-query-interception-entity-framework.md

 - Log diagnostic information when a query fails with an exception
 - Log a warning when the number of rows read into memory is above a certain threshold

-### How do I use query interception in EntityFramework Core?
+### How do I use query interception in Entity Framework Core?

 EF Core exposes a base class `DbCommandInterceptor` with hooks into the query "life cycle".